-What charities need to know about new anti-fraud measures
+What organisations need to know about new anti-fraud measures

-Fraud is a problem for all businesses, including charities, and this problem is not going away.
+Fraud is a problem for all businesses, including charities and organisations with exempt charity status.
 In fact, a recent DBO study* found a 7% increase in charities reporting fraud or attempted fraud in 2023 from the previous year.

 The importance of anti-fraud measures for charities